hora/intro-to-web-dev/README.md

 1. What are some examples of web apps you use in your day-to-day life?

-2. What makes <app> useful?
+2. What makes [example app] useful?

-3. What concerns do you have about using <app>, or if you don't use it, why not?
+3. What concerns do you have about using [example app], or if you don't use it, why not?

-4. What is <app> made of?
-What is required to make <app> useful?
+4. What is [example app] made of?
+What is required to make [example app] useful?

 5. Given our answers to questions 2-4, how might we define 'web app'?